AhmedMorsy95/Clean-Architecture-Summary/Part 3 : Design Principles/Chapter 7.md

 Considering the way we get the data, as it was shown there are 2 ways.

-1. Inside EmployeeClass have access to the data and make it private.
+1. Inside EmployeeClass creata an access to the data and make it private.
 2. Make each of the 3 classes grab the data by itself.